-\citet{SariyanidiECCV2020}, \citet{BoothCVPR2017,BoothPAMI2018}, and \citet{GecerCVPR2019} completely redefined the image error, $\errorI$.
-The first authors defined the image error as the gradient correlation \cite{TzimiropoulosICCV2011_GradCorr} between the input and the rendered images, $\errorI = {\nabla \Iin}^\text{T} \ \nabla \Imod$, which they claimed is more robust against illumination variations and occlusions.
-The gradients $\nabla \mathbf{I}_{*}$ are computed as the concatenation of the mag\-ni\-tu\-de-normalised differences along the vertical and horizontal axes for each of the $K$ pixels.
+Differently from the works above, which measured the Euclidean distance between the input and the rendered images as in eq. \eqref{eq:errorI_BV1999}, \citep{SariyanidiECCV2020,BoothCVPR2017,BoothPAMI2018,GecerCVPR2019} completely redefined the image error: whereas the former \citep{SariyanidiECCV2020} used the gradient of the images to compute the image error, \citep{BoothCVPR2017,BoothPAMI2018,GecerCVPR2019} measured the difference between the images in a feature space.
+In particular, \citet{SariyanidiECCV2020} computed the gradient correlation \cite{TzimiropoulosICCV2011_GradCorr} between the input and the rendered images, $\errorI = {\nabla \Iin}^\text{T} \ \nabla \Imod$, which they argued is more robust against illumination variations and occlusions.
 However, their main contribution is a regularisation of the model parameters based on adding inequality constraints to the minimisation problem, whose upper and lower bounds are extracted from the 3DMM.
-The authors argued that adding a regularisation term to the cost function (see eq. \eqref{eq:errorReg_BV1999}) may lead to unsatisfying results, either because of a too smoothed 3D face or the opposite, since the weight of the regularisation on the minimisation problem is controlled by a parameter that is chosen ad-hoc.
+The authors highlighted that adding a regularisation term to the cost function (eq. \eqref{eq:errorReg_BV1999}) may lead to unsatisfying results, either because of an oversmoothed 3D face or the opposite, since the weight of the regularisation on the minimisation problem is controlled by a parameter that is chosen ad-hoc.

-\citet{BoothCVPR2017,BoothPAMI2018} proposed a texture model constructed from a dense feature-based representation of in-the-wild images.
-Instead of using the per-pixel RGB values of the 3D face, the training samples used to build the texture model (see eq. \eqref{eq:textureModel}) were image feature vectors, $\vec{f}_i$.
-These were obtained by applying a dense feature extraction function to each of the in-the-wild images in the training set.
+On the other hand, \citet{BoothCVPR2017,BoothPAMI2018} constructed a texture model using a dense feature-based representation, instead of using the per-vertex RGB values of the 3D face.
+The training samples used to build the texture model (eq. \eqref{eq:textureModel}) were image feature vectors, $\vec{f}_i$, that were obtained by applying a dense feature extraction function to each of the images in the training set.
 Then, assuming known shape parameters $\vec{\alpha}$ (thus, known 3D facial shape, $\vec{x}(\vec{\alpha})$) and projection parameters $\vec{\zeta}$ for each training image, they computed the projection of the 3D faces $\vec{x}(\vec{\alpha})$ according to $\vec{\zeta}$ into the image plane $\mathcal{P}\left(\vec{x}(\vec{\alpha})),\vec{\zeta}\right)$, and sampled the feature vectors on the location of the projection of the 3D faces.
-Therefore, for each training image, they obtained a vector $\vec{f}_i$ composed of the features vectors on the location of the corresponding projected 3D face.
-Then, the image error $\errorI$ was redefined as
+Therefore, for each training image, they obtained a vector $\vec{f}_i$ composed of the feature vectors on the location of the corresponding projected 3D face, and the image error $\errorI$ was redefined as

 where $\mathbf{F}$ is the function that extracts the features from the pixels in the input image corresponding to the location of the projected reconstructed 3D face $\mathcal{P}(\vec{x}(\vec{\alpha}),\vec{\zeta})$, and $\vec{f}(\vec{\beta})$ is the instance of the feature-based texture model corresponding to the parameters $\vec{\beta}$.